YZzz10/Credit-Card-Complaint-Dashboard/README.md

 - Percentage of complaints marked as "In Progress" relative to total records.

 ## Visualization Overview
-- The **Trend** Chart shows complaint trends over time, with a parameter-driven filter that dynamically adjusts the time granularity between day, week, month, quarter, and year.
+- **Trend** shows complaint trends over time, with a parameter-driven filter that dynamically adjusts the time granularity between day, week, month, quarter, and year.
-- The **State-wise Complaints** map shows the geographic distribution of complaints across the United States, with the ability to switch between filled and density map views via the "Select Map" filter.
+- **State-wise Complaints** map shows the geographic distribution of complaints across the United States, with the ability to switch between filled and density map views via the "Select Map" filter.
-- The **Top Issues** chart displays the top 10 complaint issues by total complaint volume.
+- **Top Issues** displays the top 10 complaint issues by total complaint volume.
-- The **Company Response** chart displays the distribution of response status by count and percentage of total responses.
+- **Company Response** displays the distribution of response status by count and percentage of total responses.
-- The **Daily Complaints** calendar heatmap displays complaint volumes for each day of the month and can be updated using the "Date Received" filter to select different month–year combinations.
+- **Daily Complaints** calendar heatmap displays complaint volumes for each day of the month and can be updated using the "Date Received" filter to select different month–year combinations.
-- The **Submitted Via** chart displays the percentage of complaints submitted through different channels.
+- **Submitted Via** displays the percentage of complaints submitted through different channels.

 ## View Dashboard
 <a href="https://public.tableau.com/app/profile/yixin.zhu3122/viz/Book1_17788051728160/CreditCardComplaintsDashboard">View Dashboard</a> (Please use “See this in Full Screen” if the dashboard elements overlap.)